Farama-Foundation/ViZDoom/doc/DoomGame.md

 Added in 1.1.3

-Determine if the screen flash effect upon taking damage or picking up items will be rendered in game.
+Determine if the screen flash effect upon taking damage or picking up items will be rendered in the game.

 Default value: true